claralasa/Ising/README.md

 # Ising
-Ising simulation for first neightbourhoods using JAVA
+Ising simulation for first neightbourhoods using JAVA.

+To compile in linux:
+> javac Ising.java

+To execute:
+> java Ising

+Source code at Ising.java